BYD E-Vali

-The BYD E-Vali is a light commercial vehicle manufactured by BYD Auto.
+The BYD E-Vali is a battery electric light commercial vehicle manufactured by BYD Auto.

 History

 The BYD E-Vali made its debut at the IAA Motor Show in Hanover, Germany, in September 2024.
 It is a large delivery van designed specifically for the European market.
 Sales will start in early 2025 in selected countries in Europe.

 The E-Vali took the form of a large, single-body van with a large front window and a large glazed passenger compartment.
 The front fascia gained characteristic, low-set lighting.
 In the interior, the vehicle is equipped with two displays: a digital instrument cluster and a central touchscreen multimedia system display.

 The E-Vali is offered with two length variants.
 The shorter one, with a body length of less than 6 meters, gained a load capacity of 700 kg and 13.9 m3 of transport space.
 The larger, 7-meter-long model gained a 1450 kg payload and 17.9 m3 of cargo space.